Computer Glasses & Blue Light Protection

 Single Vision Computer Glasses are ideal for working on a computer that is at a fixed distance, so it does not move closer or further away.
 These glasses also work well when viewing several screens at the same distance.

 Office or Progressive Lenses are multifocal lenses that correct near or distance vision and can be customized to include computer vision.
 They have a wider field of vision to help you see more around you without straining your eyes.

-Computer glasses for pediatric patients in Winnipeg North are available to help prevent Computer Vision Syndrome from developing to begin with.
+Computer glasses for pediatric patients in Winnipeg North (McPhillips) are available to help prevent Computer Vision Syndrome from developing to begin with.
 DES can cause problems with learning in school, as well, so be proactive – don’t wait until eye strain starts developing.